jbottum/t5pat/langchain_markdown20.md

     print(f"Question: {question}")
     print(f"Answer: {answer}\n")
 ```
-print("\nKnowledge Retrieval Examples"): This line prints a heading to indicate that the following examples are for question and answer generation.
+print("\nKnowledge Retrieval Examples"): This line prints a heading to indicate that the following examples are for knowledge retreival question and answer generation.

 print("-" * 30): This line prints a line of dashes for visual separation.